Master's thesis

 The central research question should be clearly formulated at the beginning and its relevance to scholarly discussions within the discipline set out.
 The body of the text should show how you went about trying to answer this question, why you proceeded the way you did, and what your findings were.
 In your conclusion you should analyze your findings in the light of your original question and explain the broader implications of your conclusions.

 The thesis should be written in correct and clear English.
-The thesis will generally be around 30.000 words long (+/- 10%, no longer), including notes and bibliography.
+The thesis will generally be around 25.000 words long, and is not allowed to exceed 30.000 words (including notes and bibliography but excluding attachments).

 Assessment